(1) This section applies to a person who—

 (2) This section also applies to a person who—

-(a) is, or has been, an actuary acting for an authorised person and appointed under or as a result of a statutory provision; and
+(a) is, or has been, an actuary acting for an authorised person and appointed under or as a result of a statutory provision; a

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.